hyppis1/BoltProcCounter/README.md

 There is options to separate Armadyl/Zaryte cross bow special attacks from the normal counter.
 You must have sounds enabled for the plugin to track ruby bolt procs.

-For bolts effects that dont bypass accuracy check, the plugin assumes 100% accuracy for expected rates tracking.
+For bolts effects that don't bypass accuracy check, the plugin assumes 100% accuracy for expected rates tracking.

 ## Data saving